This post may contain affiliate links. Read the full disclosure here

 What is Echium Plantagineum Seed Oil?

-Echium plantagineum seed oil, or commonly known as purple viper’s bugloss or Paterson’s curse is a plant native to Europe, Asia, and northern Africa.
+Echium oil is made from the seeds of the Echium plantagineum plant.
+It is native to Europe, Asia, and northern Africa and is also known as purple viper’s bugloss or Paterson’s curse.
 In early medicine this seed oil was used as a remedy for snake bites and scorpion stings.
 Now we use it for less critical needs, such as reducing wrinkles and fine lines.
+But when it comes to skincare, it’s safe to say echium oil offers some serious benefits.

 The extracted oil from the seed of the plant makes for an attractive skincare ingredient because it’s rich in saturated fatty acids and phospholipids.
 Some of the notable acids include: